Learning Facilities, Housing and Resources

 The Alumni Computer Learning Laboratory, located on the ground floor of the School of Public Health, is open to all students, faculty, and employees of the University.
-It has 55 pentium workstations running Windows XP Professional operating system.
+It has 55 pentium workstations running the latest operating system.
 Every workstation is connected to the University network and to the Internet.

 The lab has two high-speed black and white laser printers.
 There is a Polaroid Palette slide production system, two flatbed scanners, and a 35mm slide scanner.
 A special sound-deadening moveable partition enables the lab to be used simultaneously as a classroom, in either 15 or 25 student configurations.

 A complete spectrum of software for general use, such as MS Office suite, which includes word processing, spreadsheets, graphics, database management and statistical packages is maintained.
 The latest in computer health-related software, such as diagnostic systems, is available.

 The Alumni Computer Learning Laboratory is used to teach and assist graduate and medical students, and faculty and staff, in their required courses and electives.